Tea Party (play)

 Tea Party is a play written by Harold Pinter, which Pinter adapted from his own 1963 short story of the same title.
-As a screenplay, it was commissioned by the European Broadcasting Union, directed by Charles Jarrott, and first transmitted on BBC Television in the programme The Largest Theatre in the World on 25 March 1965 (Complete Works: Three 100).
+As a screenplay, it was commissioned by the European Broadcasting Union, directed by Charles Jarrott.
+It was the second film to be transmitted on BBC Television in the programme The Largest Theatre in the World on 25 March 1965 (Complete Works: Three 100), after Heart to Heart.
 It was first produced on stage in October 1968 as part of a double bill with Pinter's play The Basement.

 Synopsis

 Tea Party "revolves around a family engaged in a business of sanitary engineering."
 According to an account published in the New Yorker, the play concerns "a middle-aged self-made business man named Sisson" (whom Pinter later renamed Disson), who engages a young secretary, marries a beautiful young second wife, and takes his new brother-in-law into his business–all in the same day";